RP

 Check cooked pork (leftover chops quality

-Cooked pork (leftover chops and eggs are the ingredients most likely to affect freshness, texture, and timing for Pork Fried Rice.
+Cooked pork (leftover chops and eggs are the ingredients most likely to affect freshness and texture.

 Package check